Airbus hikes jet output targets in bet on aviation recovery

 “The supply chain doesn’t yet see the signs” of the type of recovery laid out by Airbus in single-aisle jets, a senior industry source told Reuters.

-Asked about the proposed increase in A350 output, the source said.
-“It’s a long way off”.
+Asked about the proposed increase in A350 output, the source added: “It’s a long way off”.

-The new roadmap comes after Reuters reported that Airbus had ordered suppliers to demonstrate as soon as possible that they are factory fit for increased single-aisle jet output, while voicing concerns over industrial quality problems.
+Airbus moved to reassure suppliers by arranging hurried talks on the plans.

+Engine makers in particular are likely to seek guarantees before committing to significantly higher rates, a second senior source said.
+They effectively have final say, others said.

 Reporting by Tim Hepher; Additional reporting by Piotr Lipinski; Editing by Muralikumar Anantharaman and Mark Potter